Ithaca College Television: Current Programming

+A cinematic, funny mystery serial about friendship, crime, and the first-year experience.

 Past Programming

-ICTV's archives hold sixty plus years of original ICTV programs, some of which can be found on ICTV's website.
+ICTV's archives hold sixty plus years of original ICTV programs and special content, some of which can be found on ICTV's website.
 Past programs have included sketch comedy, animation, game shows, music shows, roundtable discussion, kids shows and coverage of local news and sports.
 Listed below are some notable programs from ICTV's past:

+"ICTV's Holiday Special"

+A live hour-long special with local bands, your favorite ICTV Hosts, and even some professors.
+You will also see some great local businesses and learn more about holidays!
+The show is filled with many fun games and trivia along with special packages highlighting the holiday cheer throughout Ithaca.
+As well as fun live music segments, baking competitions and much more!

 "Ivy"

 Based on the hit MTV shows Laguna Beach and The Hills, IVY was the most recent show to gain significant attention at ICTV.
 The new comedy was the first ICTV show to take place entirely at Cornell University.
 Praised for its unique visual design and effective parody of reality TV-style shows, IVY became a major hit not only at Ithaca College and Cornell University, but throughout the entire Ivy League as well.
 After the first season premiered, Ivy was recognized on several blogs, and The Cornell Daily Sun wrote an article about the show.